desk-framework/desk/docs/content/en/docs/getting-started/introduction.md

 {@import :sample-style}

+In this example, we could also have included these style properties inline, as below.
+This is useful for simple styles that are not reused.

+{@import :sample-inline-style}

 **Creating the activity** — Next, we'll create an activity that contains the view above, and matches its bindings and events.
-To do this, we'll create a class that extends the `Activity` class.
+To do this, we'll create a class that extends the `Activity` class, with a `ready()` method that shows our view, and some event handlers to handle button clicks.

 {@import :sample-activity}